-Checking the chain tension (fig. 71)
+Checking the chain tension (fig. 83)

-Important Have the chain tensioned at a Ducati Dealer or Authorized Workshop.
+Important Have the chain tensioned at a Ducati Dealer or Authorized Service Centre

-With the motorcycle on the sidestand, push down the chain with a finger.
-Then release the chain and measure the distance between the surface of the chain slider and the centre of the pin below it.
-The distance should be within 33 to 35 mm.
+Chain tensioning (on sidestand): hold a rule half way along the bottom run of the chain, push down on the chain and adjust the tension until the distance between the aluminium of the swingarm and the centre of the chain pin is 33 to 35 mm.